data-illustrateur/data-illustrateur.github.io/content/tutorials/interface/overview.md

 ---

-Data Illustrateur's interface consists of seven components:
+Data Illustrateur's interface consists of five components:

 1. **Tool Bar**, which provides selection tools, drawing tools, and action buttons
 2. **Canvas**, where you select, draw and manipulate items